rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Lets also remember that modern life has some levels of comfort that, instead of positively stress our joints and ligaments, make them worse.

-To make our joints and ligaments healthier is a sustainable concern, it has important future consequences.
+The idea of keeping our joints and ligaments healthier is a sustainable concern, it has important future consequences.

 Is there a safe way to open and bring more flow and circulation to our joints and ligaments ?
 Yes.